NotMattWong/gmm/README.md

-# gmm
+# Color Segmentation using GMM

-Color Segmentation using GMM
+Project 1 for CMSC426 Computer Vision at UMD

 Read report.pdf for more information about the project.